btcid/indodax-official-api-docs/Deadman-switch.md

 ## General Information
 This rest endpoint means to ensure your open orders are canceled in case of an outage.
 The endpoint should be called repeatedly as heartbeats so that the existing countdown time can be canceled and replaced by a new one.

-Call this endpoint at 30s intervals with an `countdownTime` of 120000 (120s).
+Example, you call this endpoint at 30s intervals with an `countdownTime` of 120000 (120s).
 If this endpoint is not called within 120 seconds, all your orders of the specified symbol will be automatically canceled.
 If this endpoint is called with an `countdownTime` of 0, the countdown timer will be stopped.

 The system will check all countdowns **approximately every 10 milliseconds**, so please note that sufficient redundancy should be considered when using this function.
 We do not recommend setting the countdown time to be too precise or too small.